 When does this risk assessment need to be reviewed?

-Annually, or when premises/equipment relevant to the task is changed

-Details of reviews or amendments

-Date of review/amendment Carried out by

-October 2021 Caroline Belchem

-July 2022 Caroline Belchem
+Annually, or when premises/equipment relevant to the task is changed Details of reviews or amendments Date of review/amendment October 2021 Caroline Belchem July 2022 Caroline Belchem

-July 2023 Caroline Belchem

-July 2024 Caroline Belchem

 Task / Activity Who is at risk & who needs to know about the risk assessment for this activity?
 Vacuuming carpets and stairways All Staff, people in the vicinity eg. children, visitors, carers